 • U: Cup, Sun

-• Practice common consonant sounds like P, T, K, S.
+• Practice some common consonant sounds like P, T, K, S.

 • P: Pen, Park